 At once captivating, mysterious, and magic-infused, The Wretched of Muirwood takes the classic fantasy adventure and paints it with a story instantly epic, and yet, all its own.

-I’ve gone ahead and read another book by Jeff Wheeler before and I really like his worldbuilding and characterization.
-In this book we’re introduced to Muirwood, a world where magic known as the Medium can be used by a select few based on their ancestry.
-Technically a wretched isn’t supposed to be able to use the Medium but Lia (our MC) surprises everyone time and time again with how adept she is at wieling the Medium
+In this book, we’re introduced to Muirwood, a world where magic known as the Medium can be used by a select few based on their ancestry.
+Technically a wretched isn’t supposed to be able to use the Medium but Lia (our MC) surprises everyone time and time again with how adept she is at wielding the Medium

 I really like how they grow as a pair and how every single incident they experience isn’t wasted.
 Every since word in this book is important, nothing being dragged out or rushed